 The Harry award is given at the NW1 level to the most outstanding rescue dog that demonstrates extraordinary ability and spirit in nose work.
 A rescue dog may be defined as a dog that was not purchased from a breeder, private party or store.
 The dog may have been adopted from a shelter, rescued from the street, fostered with a rescue organization, etc. The five highest scoring rescue dogs will be considered for the Harry Award when available.
 Rescue designation is taken from your NACSW™ dog registration information.
 If you are unclear if your dog is a rescue, please email: firstname.lastname@example.org.

 Family members and friends are welcome to watch certain elements if there is appropriate viewing space for a gallery that will not interfere with the dog working or the judging.
 Limits may be put on the number of spectators depending on the turn out.
 Children under 18 must be directly supervised by a parent/guardian at all times.
 Spectators MUST check-in at registration, sign a waiver, and get a name badge.
 No dogs will be allowed in the spectator area.
+No unentered dogs are allowed at the trial.
 Spectators are reminded that the hide placements must not be discussed nor should they speak with any competitors about what they saw until after the trial is complete.
 Competitors are not allowed to watch the trial at anytime.

 Video Taping and Photography

 At this time, competitors may be allowed to take videos and photos of the search areas during the competitor walk through in order to help familiarize themselves with the search area.
 Due to site privacy issues or time constraints, competitors may not be allowed to photograph or video a search area during the walk through.
 There will be a photographer AND a video service during the trial to offer photos and videos for sale to the competitors.